-Once a PDF has been uploaded and a preview generated, now is the time to add further interactivity to your digital publication through Overlays.
+Once a PDF has been uploaded, you can add further interactivity to your digital publication via overlays.

-Adding overlays to your publication is very simple, through the Overlay Editor.
+Adding overlays to your publication is very simple and is done using the Overlay Editor.

 The Overlay Editor can be accessed by clicking on Pages in the top right menu: